flycheck/flycheck/doc/manual/extending.rst

    a *compile-time* error is signalled.

    Any syntax checker defined with this macro is eligible for manual syntax checker selection with :command:`flycheck-select-checker`.
 To make the new syntax checker available for automatic selection, you need to register it in :option:`flycheck-checkers`.
 See :ref:`syntax-checker-selection` for more information.

    .. flyc:checker-property:: :command ({executable} [{arg} ...])

       An unquoted list describing the syntax checker command to execute.

-      :samp:`{executable}` must be a string with the executable of this syntax checker.
+      :var:`executable` must be a string with the executable of this syntax checker.

-      A customizable, buffer-local variable :samp:`flycheck-{symbol}-executable`
+      A customizable, buffer-local variable
-      is implicitly defined to allow overriding of the executable.
+      :varcode:`flycheck-{symbol}-executable` is implicitly defined to allow
+      overriding of the executable.
 See :ref:`syntax-checker-executables` for details about these variables.
-If this variable is non-nil, Flycheck uses the value of the variable as executable, otherwise it falls back to :samp:`{executable}`.
+If this variable is non-nil, Flycheck uses the value of the variable as executable, otherwise it falls back to :var:`executable`.
 In either case, the executable is checked with `executable-find` before use.

-      Each :samp:`{arg}` is an argument to the executable, either as string, or as one of the following special symbols and forms.
+      Each :var:`arg` is an argument to the executable, either as string, or as one of the following special symbols and forms.

       .. note::